Code-Institute-Submissions/Gym---Fitness/README.md

 John just moved to the new area and is looking for a gym.
 He is interested in Membership costs, opening times and location.
  - John can find the address, location and membership details on the 'Home Page'.
-From Home page He can easily acces members page to view service users reviews and also click on 'About Us' page o read in detail about the gym.
+From Home page He can easily acces members page to view service users reviews and also click on 'About Us' page to read in detail about the gym.

 #### Sarah

-Sarah Is Already a member in the gym and her membership is about to end.
-She is looking to change her current membershit plan to a different plan.
+Sarah Is already a member in the gym and her membership is about to end.
+She is looking to change her current membership plan to a different plan.
 - The phone number of the gym is available on the footer of every page if she wishes to contact the gym.

 #### Mark